 - Level 1 ATTMA

-- Can only conduct air tightness testing with 1 blower door on a building 4000m3 only
+- Can only conduct air tightness testing with 1 blower door on a building up to 4000 cubic metres only

 - Level 2 ATTMA